May 11, 2011

 May 16, 2011; OK.
 I have looked at other sites (again) and there could be a combination that recognizes and honours both an auction system and a bulk, low price request submission.
 My current thinking is to continue charging the basic retail price for all domains that do not have a bid.
 You will have the option to bid for the more desirable domains.
 The minimum bid will be $10.00 and that will be the minimum charge for any request that we succeed in acquiring during the TBR session.

 Without a bid, you will continue to pay the same low prices you are now charged.
-Should you decide to bid on a domain, and we are successful, you will be charged you current retail plus the amount of the first loosing bid on the item (subject to a minimum of $10).
+Should you decide to bid on a domain, and we are successful, you will be charged you current retail plus the amount of the first loosing bid (subject to a minimum of $10).

 Client A has earned a $12.00 rate based on the size of his portfolio.